Virtual Channels

 Get the current count rate averaged within the time_window.

-Emit a time-tag into the respective channel according to the current state.
+Emits a time tag into the respective channel according to the current state.
 This is useful if you start a new measurement that requires the information.
 The function returns whether it was possible to inject the event.
 The injection is not possible if the Time Tagger is in overflow mode or the time window has not passed yet.
 The function call is non-blocking.

 Returns whether the Virtual Channel is currently in the above state.